shamsa-abid/academic-kickstart/content/authors/admin/_index.md

 I am currently working as a Post-Doc Research Scientist at the Singapore Management University with Professor Lingxiao Jiang.
 I work on AI models explainablity and trustworthiness.
 In particular, I am interested in evaluating code models for semantic clones detection.

 I obtained my PhD degree in Computer Science from the Lahore University of Management Sciences (LUMS), Pakistan.
-My Phd Supervisors are Dr. Shafay Shamail and Dr. Hamid Abdul Basit.
+My Phd Supervisors are [Prof. Dr. Shafay Shamail](https://lums.edu.pk/lums_employee/533) and Dr. Hamid Abdul Basit.
 My Ph.D. thesis is titled "Feature-driven API usage-based Code Example Recommendation for Opportunistic Reuse".